zuherJahshan/vital/README.md

 In this instantion the ```downloadLineages``` command will download at most ```max_accs``` accessions (i.e., in the context of this study it simply means a complete genome experiment) from lineages who have at least ```accs_thresh``` accessions.

+### Creating model and training ml models
+To train your own machine learning model please refer to the [```vital/models/covit_train2.ipynb```](https://github.com/zuherJahshan/vital/blob/main/models/covit_train2.ipynb) for a concrete example and a manual on how to use our software.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>